Navigating eviction procedures in Washington requires landlords to understand and adhere to state-specific laws and regulations.

 Writ of Restitution

 If the landlord wins the court case, the judge will issue a Writ of Restitution.
-This legal document authorizes the local sheriff to physically remove the tenant from the property.
+The Writ of Restitution is a legal document that authorizes the local sheriff to physically remove the tenant from the property.

 The sheriff will notify the tenant of the scheduled eviction date.
-The tenant must then vacate the property, and the landlord can regain possession.
+The tenant must then vacate the unit, and the landlord can regain possession.

 Keep in mind that it is illegal for landlords to attempt a “self-help” eviction, such as changing the locks or removing a tenant’s belongings without sheriff supervision.